 This course is only available for students in the BA International Studies.

-This course aims to allow students to comprehend the main dynamics characterizing the Latin American political process since the 1930s until today.
-Students will be also introduced in the main academic debates which have dominated the discussions on Latin American politics in recent decades.
-Finally, students will learn why political phenomena affecting the entire region have dissimilar impacts and consequences in the different Latin American countries.
+This course aims to allow students to comprehend the main dynamics characterizing the Latin American political process since the late 19th century until today.
+Students will learn to distinct the specific political features of each Latin American country.
+Finally, students will also learn why political phenomena affecting the entire region have dissimilar impacts and consequences in the different Latin American countries.

 Mode of instruction

 Lecture course with tutorials.

 Attending lectures and tutorials is compulsory.
 If you are not able to attend a lecture or tutorial, please inform the tutor of the course.
 Being absent without notification can result in a lower grade or exclusion from the final exam or essay.

 Total course load: 5 ECT (140 hours)